imccowan/sublime_cvs/README.md

 **Status**: Display the state of a file in the working directory.

 **Update**: Bring work tree in sync with repository.
-The key bindings can be modified by selecting the Preferences > Package Settings > Tortoise > Key Bindings – User menu entry.
+The key bindings can be modified by selecting the Preferences > Package Settings > CVS > Key Bindings – User menu entry.

 Settings
 --------
-The default settings can be viewed by accessing the Preferences > Package Settings > Tortoise > Settings – Default menu entry.
+The default settings can be viewed by accessing the Preferences > Package Settings > CVS > Settings – Default menu entry.
 To ensure settings are not lost when the package is upgraded, make sure all edits are saved to Settings – User .

 **cvs_path**: The path to the cvs binary.
 Default: /usr/bin/cvs